docknetwork/api-docs/source/index.html.md

 ```

 ### did_create
 This event indicates a DID has been created.
-It will send a POST message to webhook whenever a DID has been created.
+It will fire when a DID has been created.

 > SAMPLE JSON PAYLOAD